acemod/ACE3/wiki/feature/rearm.md

 ### I'm carrying something - it's not an ammo box.
 What's wrong?
 Nothing.
 Some objects, especially missiles and bombs, have proper static 3-D models which replace the ammo box.
-Mod developers can use the API to use their custom models as ammo box replacement.
+Mod developers can use the framework to use their custom models as ammo box replacement.

 ### Does rearm work with vehicles from mods?
 Yes, if the vehicle has the correct config entries or uses inheritance from vanilla ammo.
 Otherwise there is a compatibility mode.

 ### How do I replenish the ammunition supply on an ammo truck?
-Please check the API description for more details.
+Please check the framework description for more details.

 ### The limited supply option `Only specific Magazines` doesn't work.
 What's wrong?
-The mission creator has to use the API to add specific magazines to the ammo truck(s).
+The mission creator has to use the framework to add specific magazines to the ammo truck(s).
 On this setting all ammo trucks are empty by default.
-For more information, please check the API description.
+For more information, please check the framework description.

 ## 5. Dependencies